U.S. Stocks Drop on Coronavirus's Economic Impact

-Stocks and Treasury yields dropped Friday as precious metals rallied on early signs of the coronavirus outbreak curtailing economic growth in some markets.
+Stocks and Treasury yields dropped Friday and precious metals rallied on early signs that the coronavirus outbreak is curtailing economic growth.

-U.S. stocks are on track for declines this week, while traditionally safer assets like gold and government bonds are headed toward gains.
+U.S. stocks are on track for declines this week, while traditionally safer assets like gold and government bonds are headed toward gains, highlighting concerns that the virus could crimp global growth.
+Gold prices are hovering near the highest levels of the past seven years, while the intraday yield on the benchmark 30-year Treasury yield dropped to a record low.

 The yield on 10-year Treasurys has traded below the three-month yield since Tuesday as investors seek longer-duration U.S. bonds as a safe investment amid coronavirus fears, said Andrey Kuznetsov, a senior credit portfolio manager at Hermes Investment Management.